Victoria And David Beckham: A Look At Their Relationship Timeline

 2007-2011: Million-dollar deals, tattoo dedications, and the family’s first daughter

-In 2007, After four years in Spain David Beckham’s highly-publicised GBD 128 million deal with the LA Galaxy saw them all moving to a luxurious home in Bel Air.
+In 2007, After four years in Spain David Beckham’s highly-publicised GBD 128 million (INR 1,286 crore approx.) deal with the LA Galaxy saw them all moving to a luxurious home in Bel Air.
 This is where the family spent most of their time, often popping by London.
 As Victoria befriended the who’s who of Hollywood, the couple’s star quotient soared.

 In 2009, David got a sleeve tattoo, remarking,.
 “I had 10 roses around my arms…for the 10 years,” according to The New York Daily News.
 He further revealed the secret to his steady marriage.
 “We always try to do special things,” he said.
 “It’s not always about buying gifts for each other.
 We just make sure that we spend time together or go for dinner together.
 That is important to us.”